-Partner countries for Year 4: Brazil, Colombia, Mexico, Peru, Kenya, South Africa, Ghana, Vietnam, and Indonesia.
+Partner countries for Year 5: Brazil, Colombia, Mexico, Peru, Kenya, South Africa, Ghana, Vietnam, and Indonesia.
 These countries were chosen in part due to their importance within their respective regions and sub-regions, with the aim of facilitating additional project benefits in surrounding regions.

-One major implementation challenge in Project Year 3 (July 2021 - June 2022) was workstream execution delays related to slower engagement by some project country governments.
+One major implementation challenge in Project Year 3 was workstream execution delays related to slower engagement by some project country governments.
 In Indonesia and Vietnam, MDRC experienced long periods between government stakeholder responses to project outreach, despite the fact that both countries' Tier Two government stakeholders remain interested in partnering with the project.
-If delays continue in Vietnam, the MDRC may reevaluate its allocation of resources to the project country during Q3 2022, with the support of USAID.
+Because delays continued in Vietnam, the MDRC change its budget allocation in Year 4 to dedicate more resources to the Africa region.